-Starfish from Alaska down through California have been struck by a mysterious, deadly disease that causes them to lose limbs or even completely dissolve into white gelatinous goo.
-The wasting syndrome has struck at least 10 species of starfish (also known as sea stars) and its exact cause remains unknown, according to the University of Santa Cruz, which has been tracking the ecological destruction.
+In 2013, millions of starfish from Alaska down through California were struck by a mysterious, deadly disease that caused them to lose limbs or even completely dissolve into white gelatinous goo.
+The wasting syndrome struck at least 10 species of starfish and its exact cause was unknown, according to the University of Santa Cruz, which has been tracking the ecological destruction.

-As many as 95 percent of starfish populations have died off in some affected regions.
+As many as 95 percent of starfish populations died off in some affected regions.
 Although many species are affected, the worst hit has been Pisaster ochraceus, a 20-inch-wide species commonly known as either the purple or ochre sea star.
 Raimondi told the Press Democrat that this particular sea star is a "keystone species" that eats mussels.
 Without the starfish to control mussel populations, mussels will multiply to the point of possibly crowding out other tidal species.